-The standard process has a minimum water level of 1400 litres of water for ECOLOR 2000 (levels with wet material), against the innovative process - 2015 with a minimum water level of 400 litres of water for ECOLOR 2000 (levels with wet material).
-Standard process takes 3,5 hours to complete the cycle, against 3,25 hours of innovative process.
-So considering 7 working days per week and 48 working weeks per year, standard machine will perform 46080 cycles against 49625 of the innovative one.
-In conclusion to perform the same number of cycles, taking as reference the innovative machine, 1,08 standard machines are needed to have 49625 cycles.
+The standard process has a minimum water level of 3000 litres of water for NRG 180 (levels with wet material), against the innovative process - 2013 which is characterized by a minimum water level of 750 litres of water for NRG 180 (levels with wet material) and the innovative process - 2015 with a minimum water level of 400 litres of water for NRG 180 (levels with wet material).
+Standard process takes 3,5 hours to complete the cycle, against 3,25 hours of innovative processes.
+So considering 7 working days per week and 48 working weeks per year, standard machine will perform 46080 cycles against 49625 of the innovative ones.
+In conclusion to perform the same number of cycles, taking as reference the innovative machines, 1,08 standard machines are needed to have 49625 cycles.